 What are some of the benefits of a four-day working week?

-- Recruitment of top talent – some of the best candidates for roles you are trying to fill might have caring responsibilities or disabilities which mean that a more flexible working pattern would be advantageous to them.
+- Recruitment of top talent – some of the best candidates for roles you are trying to fill might have caring responsibilities or disabilities where a more flexible working pattern would be advantageous.
 So, to be able to offer a compressed working week could give you a competitive advantage and allow you to hire from a wider pool of talent.

-- Success of previous trials - trials of the four-day week are set to take place in the USA, Canada, Ireland, Australia and New Zealand, but early research from Iceland between 2015-2019 found employees to be in favour of the four-day week and researchers have reported the trial to have been an ‘overwhelming success’ as productivity was the same or increased.
-Further, in August 2019, Microsoft Japan implemented a four-day week giving their 2,300 employees five Fridays off in a row.
-The result of this was that productivity jumped 40 per cent, and job satisfaction of workers increased and so they took less time off.
-Nine out of ten employees in that pilot said they preferred the four-day week, so implementing this change is likely to encourage goodwill and loyalty from employees towards your business.
+- Success of previous trials - trials of the four-day week have taken place in many countries.
+In August 2019, Microsoft Japan implemented a four-day week giving their 2,300 employees five Fridays off in a row.
+The result of this saw productivity jump by 40 per cent, and job satisfaction of workers increased, and so they took less time off.
+Nine out of ten employees said they preferred the four-day week, so implementing a change is likely to encourage goodwill and loyalty towards your business.

-- Improved employee wellbeing – a compressed working week should leave staff with more hours to focus on their physical and mental health.
-We may have to await the results of later studies for firmer evidence, but this is also likely to reduce working days lost to sickness absence.
+This aligns with research by economists who have long argued that worker productivity is the same or higher under a four-day working week than under the traditional five-day working week. - Improved employee wellbeing – a compressed working week should leave staff with more hours to focus on their physical and mental health.
+A previous trial in the UK found workers to be less stressed, reporting lower levels of burnout under a four-day working week, with many companies participating in the trial continuing with a permanent four-day working week.
 This can also assist staff who have caring responsibilities to juggle with working hours.
 These individuals may feel more able to focus fully on work during the compressed working week in the knowledge that they will have a further day every week to fulfil other tasks outside of work.

 - Reduced employee costs – employee goodwill towards your business is also likely to be generated by a four-day working week, due to the reduced time and costs of commuting and other costs associated with travelling to and from work being cut by a fifth.

-- Reduced office costs – as well as a reduction in the cost of hiring office space, if this is the way you operate your business, by working more efficiently over four days rather than five, you could also reduce office costs.
-In the Microsoft Japan trial mentioned above, there was a 23 per cent reduction in weekly electricity use and a 59 per cent decrease in the number of pages printed by employees, even though general productivity increased.
+- Reduced office costs – as well as a reduction in the cost of hiring office space, if this is the way you operate your business, by working more efficiently over four days rather than five, you could also reduce office costs from reduced office space needs and operational overheads.
+In the Microsoft Japan trial mentioned above, there was a 23% reduction in weekly electricity use and a 59% decrease in the number of pages printed by employees, even though general productivity increased.
 These and other savings over the course of a year or more, really do add up.

 - Efficiency – employees are likely to assist you in looking for as many efficiency saving opportunities as possible to enable them to get the same amount of work, or more, done in the up to 35 hours per week they work over four days.
 This means that staff are likely to become more efficient with their time, which will bring wider benefits to your business.